Hiker Wearing a Daypack on a Sunlit Forest Trail

 Why It Stands Out

-At 0.95 lbs (430g), the Speed Lite 21 is the lightest structured option in this group.
-That is not just a spec.
-It means you are carrying less than half a kilogram of pack before you put anything inside it.
-For beginners who are still learning to calibrate their load, that kind of head start matters.
+At approximately one pound, the Speed Lite 21 is the lightest structured option in this group.
+For beginners who are still learning to calibrate their load, starting with a featherlight base weight is a major advantage.

 Compression straps help stabilize the load when the pack is not fully loaded, a small detail that reduces the annoying side-to-side sway of an underfilled bag.
 It is also fully compatible with a 2.0L hydration reservoir, a key feature for uninterrupted movement on longer trail days where stopping to dig out a water bottle breaks your rhythm.